bencardoen/SPECHT.jl/README.md

 ### Singularity
 You can also run SPECHT in a pre-installed [Singularity](https://singularity-docs.readthedocs.io) container.

-The container is a curated installation of Fedora 35 with Julia 1.7.1 and the latest version SPECHT.
+The container is a curated installation of Fedora 35 with Julia 1.7.1 and the latest version SPECHT, saving you the steps from installing it locally.

-Advantages are: 'build once, run anywhere', and reproducibility, as well as making deployment to cluster computing centers easier.
+Advantages are:
+* build once, run anywhere (portable)
+* reproducibility
+* runs on computing clusters as-is

 Get the container
 ```bash
 singularity pull library://bcvcsert/default/specht_f35:0.0.1
 ```
-Or if you prefer a rebuild
+Or if you prefer a rebuild (assumes you have sudo rights)
 ```bash
 sudo singularity build specht.sif singularity.def
 ```
+Note, the build may fail the 2nd test step, this is because Julia expects a writable filesystem.
+However, in the definition file we clearly run the tests as the last step of the postscript.
+The tests themselves do not fail.
+If you're unsure, you can run the tests again with a writable container.

 Optionally test the container
 ```bash
 singularity test --writable specht.sif